Music Blog Highlights Sámi Music Posted by Chelsea B on Feb 5, 2020 in Culture, Living in Sweden

 Det är gott att ha ett musikliv på olika språk, likväl som livet är – vitt och brett.

-Sami music for me is peace.
+Sámi music for me is peace.
 Origin.
-Coming days.
-Now.
+The coming days.
+The present.

 February 6th is Sámi People’s Day, and what better way to celebrate than with music?
 Enjoy this playlist that Evelina created to share with you all!
 Giitu, Evey 😉